ismh/YouTube-Burninator/README.md

 1. Use [Homebrew][1] to install `youtube-dl` (like so: `brew install youtube-dl`).
 2. Copy `yt.sh` to /usr/local/bin.
 (Or wherever you'd like that's in your path.)
 3. Edit the hard-coded video download path to point at where you want these videos to go.
-(I pointed mine at **/Users/kevin/Downloads**.)[^hack]
+(I pointed mine at **/Users/kevin/Downloads**.)
 4. Make sure you `chmod +X yt.sh`.
 5. That's all!
 Run `burninator.scpt` and you're good to go.
 5. Use **AppleScript Editor** on your Mac to save `burninator.scpt` as an Application, if you want.

+### Notes ###

-[^hack]: Yes, this is a hack.
+Yes, hardcoding the download path is a hack.
 No, I don't plan on fixing it, because having the video files show up in ~/Downloads seems to me like the correct behavior.
 Feel free to fix it, though, if you want.

 ## Credits ##